How to Fill out Your Medical School Application - AAMC AMCAS

 Next, you will enter information about the schools you have attended.
 If you attended multiple high schools, you only need to enter information about the high school from which you graduated.
 Select the proper region and country from the drop-down menus to find your school, or select Other and enter it manually.

-If you received a GED or another sort of equivalency, state the city and state in which you earned it.
-Then in the School field, select “N/A–Earned Equivalency or GED.”
-After doing that, you can then enter the year in which you took the test and received the certificate.
+If you received a GED or another sort of equivalency, state the city and state where you earned it.
+Then, in the School field, select “N/A–Earned Equivalency or GED.”
+After doing that, you can enter the year you took the test and received the certificate.

 Section 4: Coursework and Transcripts